 During the first visit, the damaged or decaying area of the tooth (or the filling that is being replaced) is removed, and the tooth is prepared for the inlay or onlay.
 To ensure proper fit and bite, we make an impression of the tooth and send it to a lab for fabrication.
 Drs.
-Molina or Mackenzie then applies a temporary sealant on the tooth and schedules the next appointment.
+Molina or Mckenzie then applies a temporary sealant on the tooth and schedules the next appointment.

 At the second appointment, the temporary sealant is removed.
 Next, Drs.
-Molina or Mackenzie make sure that the inlay or onlay fits correctly.
+Molina or Mckenzie make sure that the inlay or onlay fits correctly.
 If the fit is satisfactory, the inlay or onlay is bonded to the tooth with a strong resin and polished to a smooth finish.

 Considerations for Inlays and Onlays

 Traditional fillings can reduce the strength of a natural tooth by up to 50 percent.
 Alternatively, inlays and onlays, which are bonded directly onto the tooth, using special high-strength resins, actually increase the strength of a tooth by up to 75 percent.
 As a result, they typically last from 10 to 30 years.
 In some cases, where the damage to the tooth is not extensive enough to merit an entire dental crown, onlays provide a very good alternative.

 For more information regarding our inlays and onlays, call our office today!
 Woodstock Office Phone Number 770-426-6773